What To Do If Your Pet Fights a Raccoon

 First, check yourself for any open wounds.
 Open wounds make it easier for diseases such as rabies to enter your system.
 Make sure they are covered- it is worth the minute it takes to do this because your health is so important.
 Once you've securely covered all wounds, make sure you have thick gloves, a thick jacket, jeans, etc. so that the raccoon can't scratch you or hurt you.

-Remember, if the raccoon is in a fight, and your dog, it will NOT play around.
+Remember, if the raccoon is in a fight, with your dog, it will NOT play around.
 It is there to FIGHT, and won't take your actions kindly.
 The point of wearing protective gear isn't to prevent scratches (which in itself aren't so bad), it's to prevent the transmission of dangerous diseases.

 "Shovel Method"

-The best way to separate the fight after putting protective gear is by grabbing a shovel, rake, bat, etc. any long, sturdy object and separating the two animals.
+The best way to separate the fight after putting on protective gear is by grabbing a shovel, rake, bat, etc. any long, sturdy object and separating the two animals.
 Focus on pushing the raccoon away instead of your dog.
 Work WITH your dog, not against it.
 You don't need to be too aggressive unless you want to be, and even then removing the raccoon is more important than hurting it.

 Hopping In The Fight